Skip to content

 The Flags Builder lets you define what elements of the room should be included in the next Loading or Screenshotting call.

-Each Builder method corresponds to a specific ROOMLOADER_FLAG enum member and adds it to the Flags State.
+Each Builder method corresponds to a specific ROOMLOADER_FLAG_ macro and adds it to the Flags State.

 • The first call to any of these methods before Loading or Screenshotting resets the State and sets it to that method's flag, so you always start clean with the one you choose.